tenever4/honeycomb/pkg/view-cube/README.md

 # View Cube

-View cube to convey the cameras current orientation relative to world coordinates.
+View cube to convey the cameras current orientation relative to world cooridnates.

 See also https://github.com/nasa-jpl/ViewCubeHelper